 - aerosol cans (e.g., mace, pepper spray or sunscreen)

 - confetti or glitter

 - visible obscene, indecent or inappropriate clothing

 Such items will be prohibited from being brought into the Stadium.
-There is no storage area for any items.
+There is no storage area for any items at Yankee Stadium.
 Guests arriving by public transportation should take particular care not to bring any prohibited items, as no exceptions will be made.

-The Yankees reserve the right to change or modify this policy without notice.
+Yankees Stadium management reserves the right to change or modify this policy without notice.